An Mheitheal Rothar

 In 2018, An Mheitheal Rothar entered and won the Social Entrepreneurs Ireland Ideas Academy, with their 'ReCycle Your Cycle' idea, winning €5,000 in funding provided by the Lifes2Good Foundation.

-An Mheitheal Rothar and the NUI Galway Business Innovation Centre
+An Mheitheal Rothar and the University of Galway Business Innovation Centre

 "We're different from other start ups and I think it can be hard for people to get their head around the model... having the BIC say 'yes we're going to believe in you, we're going to take you in'...has just made all the difference."